1. Learn more about your product's material first, and then follow the proper care of your jewelry to help keep your jewelry look its best.

 - When you are not using your jewelry, avoid exposing it to direct sunlight as well as harsh substances like chlorine.
 Store them in a cool, dry place, a zip-lock bag, or an individual cloth pouch to help prevent both tarnishing and scratching.

-2. For more frequent asked questions, please refer to the following proper care, this includes being aware of how you store, wear, and clean your jewelry.
+2. For more frequently asked questions, please refer to the following proper care, this includes being aware of how you store, wear, and clean your jewelry.

-I. Why my sterling silver turns black or tarnishes?
+I. Why does my sterling silver turn black or tarnish?

 II.
 How to avoid tarnishing?

 Do not expose your Soufeel products to harsh chemicals or environments that can alter the appearance of the product.
 These include, but are not limited to, liquid silver polish, pools, hot tubs, and spas.
 Avoid contact with sulfur-heavy items and foods.
 Latex gloves, wool and elastic items contain higher levels of sulfur and tarnish sterling silver faster.
 In addition, eggs, salad dressings and onions also speed up the tarnishing process.